Charles Fish Investments, Inc. (CFI) has merged with

 Phone: 949 296 3970

-Charles Fish Investments, Inc. (CFI) founded in 1984, is a Registered Investment Advisor with the Securities and Exchange Commission under the Investment Act of 1940 and notice filed with the California Department of Business Oversight.
-The firm is not affiliated with any broker/dealer.
-CFI's revenues are derived exclusively from the fees received for the investment advisory and/or management services provided.
+CHARLES FISH INVESTMENTS, INC. (CFI), founded in l984, is a Registered Investment Adviser with the Securities and Exchange Commission under the Investment Act of l940 and with the California Department of Corporations.
+CFI is an affiliated subsidiary of Brentview Investment Management, LLC.
+CFI’s revenues are derived exclusively from the fees received for the investment advisory and/or management services provided.

 ADV Part 2 A